 Miss Emily Baker

 My name is Miss Emily Baker.
-I have been teaching at Saint Leo the Great for two years.
-I teach K-8 music and middle school Religion.
+I have been teaching at Saint Leo the Great since 2018.
+I teach K-8 music.
 I am also the director of our school musical, Christmas concert, and our school Mass choir.

 I graduated Elizabethtown College with my Bachelor’s degree in Music Education in 2017.
 I am currently working on my Masters degree in Choral Conducting at Messiah University.
 I believe that no person ever stops learning.
 I strive to learn something new every day and I strive to incorporate new ideas and discussions in my classroom.